nunodonato/hudebug/README.md

       hudebug.updateMsg("dtinfo","dt = "..dt)
     end

-## the message slots
+##Message slots

-  The Paged version of HuDebug uses two values for messages: page, and slot.
+  The Paged version of HUDebug uses two values for messages: page, and slot.
 The page is always an integer value and the   slot may be either an integer or string.
 Below is an example of an updateMsg call.

       hudebug.updateMsg(page, slot, message)

   * If the slot_id does not exist, it is created.
   * An empty message ("") will delete the slot.

 Use reset() to delete all slots and messages.
 If this is done, you will need to initialize any pages you intend to use.
-Also, if this is done while hudebug is on, it will be turned off to prevent crashes.
+Also, if this is done while HUDebug is on, it will be turned off to prevent crashes.

       hudebug.reset()

 ##Configuration

-These are things that can be modified at run time on HuDebug.
+These are things that can be modified at run time on HUDebug.

 #### Set HUD color